There are a lot of ways to transcribe audio or video content. Choose a professional transcription service to deliver the best results.

 How do you create an audio transcription?

 The transcription process could be relatively straightforward, or complex, depending on the intended use of the transcript.
-This is why we recommend discussing the project prior to its beginning, and clearly defining your needs.
+Therefore, we recommend discussing the project prior to its beginning, and clearly defining your needs.
 After all, the complexity of the project also dictates who will be handling it, and what the deadlines are.

 Interested?
 Contact us and let’s talk!